AndreRudolph/impulsephp-doc/docs/server/events.md

       &lt;/impulse&gt;</code>
   </pre>

-<h4><a id="components">Components</a></h4>
+<h4><a id="components">Template components</a></h4>

-Components can themselfes register as event listener in the same way as controllers by one exception.
-Listen attributes are currently not implemented for components but will be in future.
+The previous approaches work the same for template components with one exception.
+Registering by Listen attributes are currently not implemented for components but will be in future.

 <h4><a id="global-listener">Global listener</a></h4>